-The Sportneer K1 massage gun has an LED panel on the side that incorporates all of the buttons you need to operate the gun, making it super easy to use.
-The panel is also backlit by a battery indicator LED light that tells you via a green, yellow or red glow how much battery life is left, so you’re never left in the lurch.
-The panel is difficult to see when it’s not on, but when it’s illuminated it’s very helpful.
+The Sportneer K1 massage gun has an LED panel on the side that incorporates all the buttons you need to operate the gun, making it super easy to use.
+A battery indicator also backlights the panel LED light that tells you via green, yellow or red glow how much battery life is left, so you’re never left in the lurch.
+The panel is difficult to see when it’s not on, but when it’s illuminated, it’s very helpful.

-Features We Love: The illuminated side panel that shows speed and battery level, small and portable size, 5 massage gun speeds, 3 hours of battery life, stripped down and simple design
+Features We Love: The illuminated side panel that shows speed and battery level, small and portable size, five massage gun speeds, 3 hours of battery life, stripped down and simple design

 - Simple design that’s very user-friendly

 - Six different interchangeable massage gun heads